guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Leave your custom makefile in same directory as make-esp32-TEMPLATE.yaml Edit your makefile and replace three items at the top of the file

-* name for your remote
-* hardware.yaml for your desired ESP32 board
-* irmap.yaml for your desired IR mapping

-You can find hardware and irmap files within ir-common-kuo directory.
-(Do not move files out of ir-common-kuo)
 ```YAML
 # ============= BEGIN Configuration Options KUO ==========